Yes, it is. On average, Social Security beneficiaries receive between $500,000-$1,000,000 in benefits.

 On average, Social Security beneficiaries receive between $500,000-$1,000,000 in benefits.* This usually makes up around 40% of the average American’s retirement income.
 While the additional 60% is a large chunk to make up on your own, Social Security has some unique advantages.

 Your benefits have a built-in cost of living adjustment, meaning they increase automatically to match inflation.
-This ensures that your spending power stays the same the rest of your life.
+This helps your spending power stay the same the rest of your life.

 Also, your benefits are tax-advantaged.
 This means you won’t pay taxes on all of your Social Security income.
 At best, they could be tax-free, or at worst, you’ll pay taxes on a maximum of 85% of your benefits.
 How much you pay in taxes is determined by how much you make.
 Here are the details: